Ghazal 82, Verse 2x

 MIRROR: {8,3}

-The first line gives us a very general maxim about passion and the manifestation of glory/appearance; the second line tells us that 'otherwise' the expansiveness of a mirror chamber-- well, it's (idiomatically) 'known', meaning known to be nothing; for more on this see {4,3}.
+The first line gives us a very general rule about passion and the manifestation of glory/appearance; the second line tells us that 'otherwise' the expansiveness of a mirror chamber-- well, it's (idiomatically) 'known', meaning known to be nothing; for more on this usage see {4,3}.
 For more on the nature of mirror-chambers, see {10,5}.

 But it's that 'otherwise' that really fuels the verse.
 First of all, it can be grammatically either in the present tense ('is') or in the contrafactual ('would have been').
-Obviously, to say that the mirror-chamber's expanse 'is' nothing, or that it 'would have been' nothing, makes a considerable interpretive difference.
+Obviously, to say that the mirror-chamber's expanse 'is' nothing, or that it 'would have been' nothing, makes a considerable difference.

 But then the further question arises: what does the 'otherwise' apply to?
 Presumably to something in the first line-- but what exactly?
-Are we to envision a contrasted situation in which the capacity/spirit is (or might have been) lacking?
+Are we to envision a contrasted situation in which the spirit/capacity is (or might have been) lacking?
 Or the passion?
 Or the glory/appearance?
 Or the scattering?

 And then, it's also unclear whose passion is at issue-- the mirror's, or the mirror-chamber's (as Gyan Chand explains), or that of the lover himself (human passion itself might be behind all divine manifestations in the world; or human passion might be the inducement that causes God to display glory/appearance).
 And is the 'mirror-chamber' the world itself, and the glory/appearance the light that causes it to sparkle?
 Or is it just a mirror-chamber, invoked as a metaphor?